 With hundreds and hundreds of islands, which ones do you choose from?
 When you get to the park, you’ll see that there are ticket counters for a lot of different boat tours that will take you to a few of the islands.
 Meifang island will give you a great view from up high, but Wulong Scenic Area will let you see an island full of unique locks, one island full of strange stones and another that’s bursting full of gardens — all three of the islands are connected by a few bridges, which is pretty rad.

 Oh, and there’s also an animal section so keep an eye out for monkeys, peacocks and ostriches.

 During certain times of the year you can head here for some cool water sports too, like water skiing, kayaking, boating, fishing and such.
 You’ll definitely stay busy, that’s for sure.
 Get more information about the site-seeing cruises here.
 You can rent everything from a tourist boat to a private yacht charter if you're feeling fancy.

 How To Get There

 One of the easiest ways to get there is via Shanghai.
 A fast train will get you to Hangzhou, then just take a bus from Hangzhou to Qiandaohu.
-Hangzhou is already a favorite weekend hangout spot for a few ILP volunteers living nearby, so feel free to stop off in Hangzhou for a cool dragon boat ride and a few other adventures in this pretty city.

 Need more China in your life?
 Of course you do … and so do your friends!
 International Language Programs has got this deal where you can volunteer with your spouse in China for an awesome price— buy one, get one free.
 Yep, the two of you go for the price of one.
 Oh, and if you and a friend go on the program together, you both get a pretty rad discount - just ask us about it.